 The JLA Adviser can offer guidance on gathering uncertainties, but PSPs should draw on the knowledge and experience of their Steering Group members and use a method that is suited to their context, resources and infrastructure.
-While patients and carers and asked to share unanswered questions relating to their experience of a healthcare area (which could come from a problem or concern), clinicians are requested to identify uncertainties that are immediately relevant to treating a patient or delivering an intervention.
+While patients and carers and asked to share unanswered questions relating to their experience of a healthcare area (which could come from a problem or concern), clinicians are requested to identify uncertainties that are immediately relevant to treating a patient or delivering an intervention or service.
 They are asked to recall and share any issues or questions that they have encountered during discussions or consultations between patients and those caring for them.

 It is worth noting that this is not the same as recalling an area where research is lacking.
 What the JLA process is looking for is the uncertainty during a consultation where the doctor thinks "How am I going to treat this?
 I'm not sure.
 I wish I knew the answer."

 A challenge for some clinicians may be admitting to clinical doubt.
-This is why it is important that respondents know that uncertainties that they raise will not be attributed to them as individuals, or their admission of uncertainty seen to reflect unfavourably on them.
+Therefore it is important that respondents know that uncertainties that they raise will not be attributed to them as individuals, or their admission of uncertainty seen to reflect unfavourably on them.

 Approaching the relevant Royal College for contact details of an individual or small group of people who can coordinate the dissemination of information is one way to gain access to a group of clinicians.
 Many Colleges have smaller committees or associated societies made up of clinicians with specific expertise.
 For example, for the Urinary Incontinence PSP, these included the British Society of Urogynaecology within the Royal College of Obstetricians and Gynaecologists and the British Association of Urological Surgeons within the Royal College of Surgeons.